 “Ask them probing questions,” advises Linda Karlin.
 “Give them space to share their opinions.
 Make it okay for them to ask questions if they don’t understand what’s going on.”

 Dr. Ken Ginsburg agrees.
 “Be a sounding board,” he writes, adding that when we answer teens’ questions for them, we reinforce the idea that they are not competent to embark on their own explorations.
-Dr. Ginsburg offers many other tips for parents to help their teens and pre-teens discover who they are and the values they wish to act upon.

-In our YouthFirst program, “teens decide what matters to them,” Linda Karlin says.
+In CCY’s YouthFirst program, “teens decide what matters to them,” Linda Karlin says.
 “Choosing issues that they care about, and giving voice to those issues by planning projects and inviting other teens to participate in them, is a way to put their values into action.”

 YouthFirst helps teens develop the necessary life skills to move into young adulthood smoothly, successfully, and responsibly.
-Through service-learning, leadership skills development, and career exploration, teens answer the question “Who am I?” which will ultimately guide them to be positive contributors who help bring about change in the world.
-Impact Year give teens an opportunity to take part in service events and advocacy projects that help them explore their own identities through a Jewish values-based lens.
-These values include tikkun olam (repairing the world) and tzedakah (an obligation to give back to one’s community).
+Through service-learning, leadership skills development, and career exploration, teens answer the question “Who am I?”—which will ultimately guide them to be positive contributors who help bring about change in the world.

 Learn more about YouthFirst’s Impact Year program and check out our list of upcoming events and advocacy projects.